-- 1. Looking at another student's test paper or scantron during an exam. - 2.
-Showing your test paper or scantron to another student during an exam. - 3.
-Handing your test paper or scantron to another student during an exam. - 4.
-Taking the test paper or scantron out of the room during an exam - 5.
-Requesting information and/or receiving information on the contents of ATI Exams, HESI Exams, Kaplan Exams, and/or the Classroom Exams. - 6.
-Taking images of any Exams administered at the school and/or unauthorized resources. - 7.
-Failure to alert the faculty of knowledge of academic dishonesty activities. - 8.
-Having cellular phone and/or any unauthorized devise on your person during any exam and/or while an exam is being reviewed. - 9.
-Having cellular phone and/or any unauthorized devise on your person during remediation after an exam on campus. - 10.Photographing or taking image of any sort of exam questions, school resources, and/or remediation material. - 11.
-Attempting to alter test results. - 12.
+- 1. You must take the test on your own. - 2.
+You must not accept assistance or help in any form during the duration of the test. - 3.
+You must not use books or course materials while taking the test. - 4.
+You must not take the test in a room or a location with other Standard College student/s or alumni. - 5.
+You must take the test on a device (ie, iphone, computer or laptop) that contains a camera. - 6.
+You must NOT take pictures of the test questions. - 7.
+You must NOT share test questions or answers with another student/s. - 8.
+You must NOT write down the test questions. - 9.
+You may not look at another student's test paper or scantron during an exam. - 10.
+You may not show your test paper or scantron to another student during an exam. - 11.
+You may not hand your test paper or scantron to another student during an exam. - 12.
+You may not take the test paper or scantron out of the room during an exam - 13.
+You may not request information and/or receiving information on the contents of ATI Exams, HESI Exams, Kaplan Exams, and/or the Classroom Exams. - 14.
+You may not take images of any Exams administered at the school and/or unauthorized - 15.
+Failure to alert the faculty of knowledge of academic dishonesty activities. - 16.
+Having any unauthorized devise on your person during any exam and/or while an exam is being reviewed.

+- 17. Having any unauthorized devise on your person during remediation after an exam on campus. - 18.
+Photographing or taking image of any sort of exam questions, school resources, and/or remediation material. - 19.
+You may not attempt to alter test results. - 20.
 Selling, giving away, or furnishing in any form, any questions or answers to any exam scheduled to be given to any nursing course and/or unauthorized resources.